semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 - meshes support multiple RDF formats (.trig, .jsonld, etc.)
 - be mindful of RDF terminology and concepts
   - Uses DCAT for dataset catalogs
+  - Uses PROV for provenance
 - When referring to IRIs or URIs that are part of a semantic mesh, prefer the term URLs instead of IRI or URI
   - if you see a reference to IRI or URI, it might need updating, or it might mean a distinction should be drawn
+- RDF comments should be extremely brief and clear.

 ## Documentation

 - All specifications and design docs are in `sflo-dendron-notes/`
-- Check conversation logs in `sflo.conv.*` for context on design decisions if necessary, but beware of superseded info
+- Check conversation logs in `sflo.conv.*` for context on design decisions if necessary, but beware of superceded and dangerously-outdated info

 ### Documentation First

 - unclear or anemic documentation should be called out
+- documentation should be wiki-style: focused on the topic at hand, don't repeat yourself, keep things simple and clear
 - when assisting with writing documentation, it should be kept concise and specific to the topic at hand
 - whenever documentation is updated, any corresponding LLM conversation context should be updated too
 - to encourage documentation-driven software engineering, code comments should refer to corresponding documentation by filename, and the documentation and code should be cross-checked for consistency whenever possible